Articles in the series

-Using the help center activity dashboards in Support
+Using the help center activity dashboards in Explore

-Help center activity is tracked and is available in the Reporting dashboard in Support.
-Activity is tracked for your knowledge base articles, search, and also your community (if you’ve enabled a community using Zendesk Gather).
+Help center activity is tracked and is available in the Zendesk Guide dashboard in Explore.
+Activity is tracked for your knowledge base articles, search, bot and Knowledge Capture activity, and your community (if you’ve enabled a community using Zendesk Gather).

 The data you’ll find in these three dashboards help you to analyze and improve how your help center and your content is performing.
 While all the data is interesting and important, several of them are good indicators that you need to make changes to your knowledge base content.

 Statistics on this dashboard include the number of articles created, article views, and the total number of votes, subscriptions, and comments.
 Of these, article views, votes, and comments are of particular importance.

 - Views is the total number of views for articles in the knowledge base.
 You want to track this over time and see an increase in views.
 This can indicate how well you’re doing promoting and driving the use of your help center and knowledge base articles.

 - Net article votes is the difference of all the positive and negative votes on all articles.
 If you’re getting a high number of negative votes on your articles, that could indicate that they need to be updated and improved.
 On the other hand, a high number of positive votes indicates that an article is useful and is helping to deflect tickets.

 - Comments is the total number of comments on articles in the knowledge base.
 An article with many comments can indicate that the content is confusing or incomplete and requires your customers to ask follow-up questions.

 For more information about this dashboard, see Analyzing knowledge base activity with Explore.